esentri/domainlifecycles/sample-project/readme.md

 ## DDD patterns and techniques used in this project

-The implementation in this demo application shows, that NitroX DLC is very well suited to implement rich domain model structures instead of an anemic model working as a pure data container.
+The implementation in this demo application shows, that DLC is very well suited to implement rich domain model structures instead of an anemic model working as a pure data container.

 Invariants of the aggregates, entities and value objects are taken care by assertions and bean validation annotations.